yves-biener/boundary-aware-node-centrality-spatial-graphs/doc/paper.typ

 to which each point of the relationship is fitted.
 For the fitting an elipse based approach is used to ensure that the fitted function describes values as close to all nodes corresponding centrality values as possible.

 #figure(
-  caption: [Fitted Model for Mibitof using closeness centrality], image("./figures/mibitof/quantification/closeness_fitted.svg") ) <fitted-model>
+  caption: [Fitted Model for Merfish using closeness centrality], image("./figures/merfish/quantification/closeness_fitted.svg") ) <fitted-model>

 Each point of the scatter plot (blue in @fitted-model) describes a node's centrality value, while the red function plot in @fitted-model describes the piece-wise linear function $h(x)$ for this dataset and centrality measure.